26F-Studio/Techmino/legals.md

 Touhou Project © Team Shanghai Alice 2002-2021.

-All other trademarks are the property of their respective owners.
+All other trademarks are the properties of their respective owners.